Griffin (surname)

-Griffin is a surname of Irish, English and Welsh origin.
+Griffin is a surname of primarily Irish origin.
 Griffin was the 75th most common surname on the island of Ireland in 1891.
 It was estimated in 2000 that Griffin is the 114th most common surname in the U.S., with a population in the order of two hundred thousand.

 Griffin in Ireland

 The surname "Griffin" has a number of sources in Ireland.

 Uí Ghríofa

 The spelling Ó Gríofa (male) or Ní Ghríofa (female) is associated with the Co.
 Clare family, whose surname was also anglicised as O'Griffey or O'Griffy. Ó Gríofa translates to English as "descendant of the Griffin-like".

 Prior to the Irish spelling review, Ó Gríofa was spelt Ó Gríobhtha.
 The Ó Gríofa were chieftains of the Cineal Cuallachta branch of the Dál gCais, or Dalcassians, with their castle at Ballygriffy located in North Ballygriffey, Dysert (formerly the barony of Inchiquin).
 The Ó Gríofa are of the same stock as the O'Deas and the O'Quins, who belong to the Uí Fhearmaic.

 The surname appears in the 14th-century medieval Gaelic chronicle Caithréim Thoirdhealbhaigh (“The Triumphs of Turlough”), written around 1310–1320, which records the wars of Toirdhealbhach Ó Briain (Turlough O’Brien), King of Thomond.
 The chronicle mentions a notable figure, Tomás mac Urthaile Ó Gríofa, who acted as both a military leader and diplomatic envoy, commissioned to negotiate on behalf of the Dalcassians with the Anglo-Norman de Clare family.
-This reference highlights the family’s significant status in medieval Irish politics and warfare.
+This reference highlights the family's significant status in medieval Irish politics and warfare.

+Another prominent member of the family was Mathgamhain Ó Gríobhtha (Matthew O'Griffey), who was Bishop of Killaloe from 1463 until his death in 1483.
+The Annals of the Four Masters record his death in 1483 as that of “Mathgamhain Ua Griobhtha”, Bishop of Killaloe, and state that he was buried at the monastery of the Canons in Corcovaskin.
+Clare historian Michael MacMahon identifies him as Bishop Matthew Ó Griobhtha (O'Griffey) and notes that he was probably associated with the Augustinian tradition, as he was buried in the Augustinian monastery on Canons' Island.

+Gerald Griffin (1803–1840) was an Irish novelist, poet and playwright born in Limerick.
+His family was descended from the Gaelic Ó Gríobhtha, a Clare family whose name was anglicised as Griffy, Griffith and Griffin.
+According to his brother Daniel's biography, members of the family had moved from County Clare into neighbouring Limerick, including their grandfather James Griffin of Corgarriff, while his father Patrick Griffin had also lived for several years in County Clare before settling in Limerick.
+Griffin is best known for his novel The Collegians (1829), and later joined the Christian Brothers, dying in Cork in 1840.